Celeo/bobby_bot/README.md

 ## Using

-1. Copy `./config/config.exs.example` or `./config/config.exs` and supply a Discord bot token
+1. Supply a Discord bot token in your environment so it can be picked up by `./config/config.exs`
 1. You can run the supervisor through iex with `iex -S mix` and `BotSupervisor.start_link()`

 ## Deploying